-Backcountry skiing (also known as off-piste skiing) is a type of skiing that is done on unpatrolled terrain that is outside the designated ski areas.
+So what is backcountry skiing?
+Backcountry skiing (also known as off-piste skiing) is a type of skiing that is done on unpatrolled terrain that is outside the designated ski area.
 It is also referred to as out-of-area skiing.
 You need to be properly equipped and trained for backcountry skiing and need to learn avalanche safety instructions in case you encounter one.

 Backcountry vs Nordic and Cross-Country Skiing: the Equipment, Terrain, and Skiing Style